-The city has already been supplied information on this topic (via multiple submissions from other residents / organizations during the Tideflats & Industrial Land Use Regulations process) to reduce pollution, environmental/health hazards and costly clean-up; so, this section will illustrate further the STGPD and aquifer-recharge areas which require different/better protections and to fit into our Economic Green Zone proposal.
+At many contaminated sites, the extent of contamination and risk level is not well understood.
+UST sites under our local enforcement are not immune to this; even compliant sites have a difficult time getting the full extent of the problem under control and understood.
+This is the challenging nature of sub-surface issues, which are hard to monitor, investigate or gain access to for cleanup.
+Since we know that even surface pollution can reach the aquifer (see PFAS contamination discussed further down), underground storage tanks are an obvious additional unacceptable risk.
+The city has been supplied ample information (via multiple submissions from other residents / organizations during the Tideflats & Industrial Non-Interim Land Use Regulations process) on the topic of pollution reduction/prevention, environmental/health hazards and costly clean-up; so, this section will illustrate further the STGPD and aquifer-recharge areas which require different/better protections and fit into the South Tacoma Economic Green Zone proposal.